By Eleanor Bennett

 Unlike other commercial malware sandboxes, such as Artemis, Cuckoo Sandbox is an open-source tool that can be downloaded for free.
 Cuckoo Sandbox retrieves the following;

-- It analyzes multiple malicious files, such as office documents, executables, emails, PDF files, and malicious websites under macOS, Linux, Windows, and Android environments.
+- It analyzes multiple malicious files, such as office documents, executables, emails, signed PDF files, and malicious websites under macOS, Linux, Windows, and Android environments.

 - It traces API calls and the behavior of files spawned by malware

 - It dumps and analyzes network traffic